ernierasta/ferris_sweep_qmk/readme.md

 Useful stuff
 ------------

-Why this firmware may not be useful to you as is, there may be interesting pieces of code you maybe can reuse.
+While this firmware may not be useful to you as is, there may be interesting pieces of code you maybe can reuse.

 1. Improved oneshot implementation: